kwiato88/EditorPlugins/README.md

 ### Configuration:
 Plugin has a configuration file (nppCTagPlugin.ini) in Notepad++ plugins configuration directory. __Do not modify configuration file while Notepad++ is running__.
-All you changes will be overridden by plugin on exit.
+All your changes will be overridden by plugin on exit.

 __Example configuration file:__
 ```